ongaroleandro/autonomous-mobile-robot/README.md

 ### First iteration of python code
 *The idea for this code was to calculate the pose of our robot but I also wanted to keep a list with all locations our robot has been.
 This list will then be written to a csv file when this node is closed so I could look at the data afterwards.*

-The equations translated into Python code (the full code can be found at `/stuff still proof of concept stage`):
+The equations translated into Python code (the full code can be found at `proof of concept phase/`):

 ```python
 x_y_theta_t = [[0, 0, 0, 0]]